openhab/openhab-addons/bundles/org.openhab.binding.feed/README.md

 Optional configuration:

 - **refresh** - a refresh interval defines after how many minutes the binding will check, if new content is available.
 Default value is 20 minutes
+- **number-of-entries** - the number of entries to create channels for

 ## Channels